 The only treatment addressing the underlying genetic cause of SMA is Spinraza (nusinersen), which was approved by the U.S. Food and Drug Administration in December 2016.
 The therapy is intended to increase the production of SMN protein from the SMN2 gene.

 There are also promising advances in gene therapy where a functional copy of the SMN1 gene is delivered to the motor neurons using a modified virus.
-Zolgensma is one such therapy currently under review by the FDA.
+Zolgensma is one such therapy that has been approved by the U.S. Food and Drug Administration (FDA) to treat all types of SMA in babies up to age 2.

 Additionally, there are a number of experimental therapies being tested to treat SMA.